jwmng/extratrees/README.md

-# extratrees.py - Implementation of Extremely Randomized Trees
+# extratrees.py - Extremely Randomized Trees

 This is a Python implementation of the Extremely Randomized Trees (ExtraTrees) technique as proposed in the article